fqantonio/GoingInductive/README.md

 doesn't help this type of research work.
-Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, research folows teh same pattern, and when it happens, its just shared at the university level.
+Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, research follows the same pattern, and when it happens, its just shared at the university level.
 Meaning: 1 - The crucial planning and individual teacher-student interaction is less important for this organization; 2 - Time spent on